MSME and small business

 Well-planned strategy increases success chances.

-Should Your Business Use Madrid Protocol Trademark?
+Should Your Business apply for the Madrid Protocol trademark?

 It may not be necessary if you operate only within India.